-One of the most important requirement of product management role is to align stakeholders so its critical to have articulation skills along with dive deep and customer backward approach
+One of the most important requirements of product management role is to align stakeholders so it's critical to have articulation skills along with dive deep and customer backward approach

 “How different was your experience working in B2B (Seller side) vs B2C (customer side) of Amazon retail ?
 Do you have a personal favourite?”

 Good question.
 There is not much of a difference – we need to focus on customers in both B2B as well as B2C – customers for B2B are sellers, for B2C those are buyers.
 However, the stakes are higher in case of B2C vs B2B.
 My personal favourite has been B2C as it also allows me to use the product as an end customer.

 “Isn’t a marketing background essential for this role?”

 Not necessary, but it's an added advantage as you can be a good influencer to the design and marketing team.

 “So when you are looking to push a product or service what are the key tools or metrics you use to do this?”